 Corno Stella 3050 m

 Corno Stella is without any doubt the best known, celebrated and fascinating mountain in Maritime Alps; it’s an impressive gneiss peak rising from Punta Gelas di Lourousa West buttress, which heading to separates Argentera Valley from Lourousa Valley.

-The “Normal Route” is one of the most difficult amongst Alps Normal Routes, involving rock climbing at least of grade IV UIAA.
+The “Normal Route” is one of the most difficult amongst Alps Normal Routes, involving at least rock climbing grading IV UIAA.
 The majestic South West wall is the most interesting side for climbing: a 300 meters high face which offers nowaday a plenty of classic and modern routes on perfect gneiss.
 Corno Stella reputation is also due to its fine milieu and its closeness to Bozano Hut.
 The opposite North side is formed by a 500 meters high wall, rising up from the impressive ice-gully known as “Canalone di Lorousa”.
 The routes on this side are rarely climbed and reserve a challenging experience in a shady and wild contest.

 HistoryThe first ascent to the top (1903, august, the twenty-second), realized by Victor de Cessole and his guides J. Plent and A. Ghigo, was an important conquest in rock climbing’s history, due to the impressive feature of the mountain, also named “Unclimbable peak”.

 From Turin (85 km.) or Genova (145 km.) follow the autoroute Torino-Savona as far as Cuneo exit.
 From Cuneo follow the road to Borgo San Dalmazzo, driving up to Valle Gesso and reaching Terme di Valdieri (35 km. from Cuneo).
 From here a narrow road, at least unpaved, rises up a lateral valley named Vallone della Casa; follow it for 5 km. reaching a pull-out (Gias delle Mosche mt.
 1591, 5 km. from Terme di Valdieri).